 Larger clusters are found in Rome, Milan, Florence, Genoa and Naples.
 Schools offering the curriculums of Britain, America, France and the International Baccalaureate Office predominate, while Swiss, German and Canadian education and the Montessori method are also offered and some schools have a Catholic foundation.

-There are 36 IB World Schools in Italy, all of which teach in English and nine offer bilingual instruction in Italian and English.
-Among these, 27 are authorised to offer the IB Diploma and seven teach three IB programmes.
+There are 40 IB World Schools in Italy.
+Among these, 34 are authorised to offer the IB Diploma and 12 teach three IB programmes.

 Virtually all schools are coeducational and the vast majority teach day pupils, with many offering through-train education from pre-school to age 18.
 St George’s British International School in Rome, which was founded in 1958, follows the English national curriculum and offers GCSEs, IGCSEs and the IB Diploma.